D1ang/Silkscreenservice/README.md

     Provide the company information for all the required fields and press the "SAVE" button on the bottom right.

 ### Heroku deployment
-To run this application in a cloud based environment, you can deploy the code to Heroku.
+To run this application in a cloud-based environment, you can deploy the code to Heroku.
 This section assumes you have succeeded at running the application in your local environment first, as described above.

-1. Login to Heroku and set up a new app with an unique name (NOTE: silkscreenservice is already taken)
+1. Login to Heroku and set up a new app with a unique name (NOTE: silkscreenservice is already taken)
-1. On the Resources tab, in the Add-ons field type ```Heroku Postgres``` select the Hobby Dev then click the Provision button.
+1. On the Resources tab, in the Add-ons field type Heroku Postgres select the Hobby Dev then click the Provision button.
-1. After setting the Postgress database go back to the Settings tab, and click Reveal Config Vars.
-   Copy the values from your env.py file into heroku.
-Make sure you load the following:
+1. After setting the Postgress database go back to the Settings tab and click Reveal Config Vars.
+Copy the values from your env.py file into Heroku.
+Make sure you load the
+    following:

     |           Key           |      Value     |
     |:-----------------------:|:--------------:|